Digimon Tamers: Battle of Adventurers: Production

 The film is directed by Digimon series episode director Tetsuo Imazawa, with Yasuko Kobayashi providing the screenplay, and Tadayoshi Yamamuro providing the character designs and animation direction for the film.
 The film's ending theme song is "Moving On!" by AiM, which peaked at #95 on the Oricon Weekly Singles Chart.
 An insert song in the film, "Tomodachi no Umi" (トモダチの海), was performed by Sammy and released as a single on September 29, 2001.

 Release

-The film was released in Japan on July 14, 2001, as part of Toei Animation Summer 2001 Animation Fair, and was featured alongside with Mōtto!
+The film was released in Japan on July 14, 2001, as part of Toei Animation Summer 2001 Animation Fair, and was featured along with Mōtto!
 Ojamajo Doremi: The Secret of the Frog Stone and Kinnikuman: Second Generation films.
 The film premiered on Jetix in the United States on September 16, 2005.

+Discotek Media will release the films on Blu-ray as part of the 2nd film collection alongside the Digimon Adventure 02 movie; Revenge of Diaboromon and the 2nd Tamers movie; Runaway Locomon.